rahulkhona/drlnd-navigation-project/report.md

 [image1]: https://raw.githubusercontent.com/rahulkhona/drlnd-navigation-project/main/chart.png "Trained Agent"
 # High level report
 ## Learning Algorithm
 The learning algorithm uses 3 dense layeer DQN model.
 The 2 hidden layers have 64 features and the final output layer  produces 4 outputs, one for each of the actions.
 The agent uses Fixed Q-Target algorithm and it uses non priority replay buffer.

- They key change in the system is that the system concatenates current state returned by environemnt along with 3 prior remembered prior states to form the state that the agent and the models use. **This has allowed the agent to learn and solve the environment in 451 states.** Without use of state history, the agent was not able to learn with several different combinations of hyper paramters.
+They key change in the system is that the system concatenates current state returned by environemnt along with 3 prior remembered prior states to form the state that the agent and the models use. **This has allowed the agent to learn and solve the environment and achieve an avreage reward of +13 over in 451 states.** Benchmark result reported as part of the project achieved the result in 1800 episodes.
+Without use of state history, the agent was not able to learn with several different combinations of hyper paramters.

-![Trained Agent][Image1]
+![Trained Agent]

-## Model file name
+## model file name
 checkpoint.pth

 ## Hyper Parameters used